radiguzel/nnUNet-active/documentation/common_problems_and_solutions.md

 If you are running other programs on the GPU you intend to train on (for example the GUI of your operating system), the amount of VRAM available to nnU-Net is less than whatever is on your GPU.
 Please close all unnecessary programs or invest in a second GPU.
-We for example like to use a low cost GPU (GTX 1050 or slower) for the display outputs while having the 2080ti (or equivalant) handle the training.
+We for example like to use a low cost GPU (GTX 1050 or slower) for the display outputs while having the 2080ti (or equivelant) handle the training.

 At the start of each training, cuDNN will run some benchmarks in order to figure out the fastest convolution algorithm for the current network architecture (we use `torch.backends.cudnn.benchmark=True`).
 VRAM consumption will jump all over